-Finally, a digital marketing strategy gives you the agility to adapt to new trends and to use updates to your advantage.
-As a result, you are continually updating your digital channels and platforms to keep up-to-date and staying ahead of your competition.
+- Give you the agility to adapt to new trends and to use updates to your advantage to stay ahead of your competition.

 So, if you are not using a digital marketing strategy or improving your existing one then you are not taking full advantage of the digital marketing space.

-Way 2: Knowing who and where your audience is.
-Create the ultimate journey for your customer.
+2. Know who and where your audience is, and create a journey for your customer

 Your target audience needs to be part of every strategic decision you make.
-When you have all the data in place, you can then make informed decisions about the type of campaigns you should be running, on which platforms, with what targeting approach and for how much budget.
+When you have all the data in place, you are then able to make informed decisions about the type of campaigns you should be running, on which channels, with what targeting approach and what size budget.

-Releasing high-quality content guided by your digital marketing strategy sets the stage for creating an asset of long-term value on your website.
-The adage of “less is more” is so true when it comes to digital marketing.
-Before pouring resources into many different campaigns and just going crazy with your digital content, do research and see whether the returns justify the means.
-This applies to tools, solutions and other purchasing decisions as well.
+Less is more over the short-term and being patient will reap a far more beneficial reward in the long run.
+Producing and distributing high-quality content guided by your digital marketing strategy sets the stage for creating an asset of long-term value on your website.
+Also, before allocating resources towards different campaigns, do research and see whether the returns justify the means.
+This applies to tools, solutions and other purchasing decisions as well

-Knowledge is power and you need to be aware of all your options to make it big and be successful in the digital marketing arena.
-By doing research, you also make sure that your digital strategy is relevant and in-tune with the current landscape.
+Knowledge is power and you need to be aware of all the options at your disposal for the execution of your digital marketing strategy.
+Through research, you also ensure that your digital strategy remains relevant and captures the spirit of the current digital landscape.